uri-library-data-services/iassist-preview/content/blog/myron-gutmann-discusses-data-pass-library-congress.md

 > Myron P. Gutmann, professor of history and director of the
 > Inter-university Consortium for Political and Social Research (ICPSR)
 > at the University of Michigan and the principal investigator of the
-> Data-PASS partnership with the Library\'s National Digital Information
+> Data-PASS partnership with the Library's National Digital Information
 > Infrastructure and Preservation Program (www.digitalpreservation.gov),
 > gives a briefing on how the project is acquiring and preserving
 > at-risk digital opinion polls, voting records, large-scale surveys and
 > other social science research data.

-\- jim jacobs
+- jim jacobs